Today’s reading: Song of Solomon 1-8.

 With that background, consider the Song of Solomon.
 Is it about human love and marriage only, or is it about the love between God and his children, or between Christ and the church?
 There is a long tradition of spiritualizing the book and making it almost exclusively about the divine relationship.
 The Jewish tradition teaches that the book is about the love between God and his people, Israel.
-The Christian tradition has largely been to read the book as an allegory of love between God and the church.
+The Christian tradition has largely read the book as an allegory of love between God and the church.
 The problem with allegory, however, is that it can make the book say almost anything.
 We take most of the Bible at face value, and I think we should do the same with the Song of Songs.

 So start with an understanding of the book as a poem about the nature of romantic love including all the give-and-take and passion between the lover and beloved.
 This is not an encyclopedia article about love.
 It’s a song celebrating the power of love.
 It’s not so much a story about lovers as a series of snapshots showing love in action.
 What do those snapshots show?

 Lovers see the beauty in each other. ” (He) How beautiful you are, my darling!
 Oh, how beautiful!
 Your eyes are doves.
 (She) How handsome you are, my lover!
 Oh, how charming!”